VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 You should see now a capsule in the middle of the screen if you are lucky because it is falling down.
 Fast.

 Maybe, we could at least look around the scene and see the capsule from different angles.
-While it is falling down into the void 😠?
+While it is falling into the void 😠?

 Let's add a 3D camera controller to the game.
 This extension will add some basic functionality to the camera, with the instructions printed on the screen.
 Time to refresh your mouse 🖱️ agility skills.